 Slide text: CIS COMMONWEALTH OF INDEPENDENT STATES

-Slide text: Lesson objectives: to expand understanding of the Commonwealth of Independent States, the symbols of each state and the legal framework, the role of the CIS in the international arena, to promote respect for social norms and values, for the laws and symbols of the CIS member states.
+Slide text: Lesson objectives: expand ideas about the Commonwealth of Independent States, about the symbols of each state and the legislative framework, about the role of the CIS in international arena, promote respect for social norms and values, laws and symbols of the CIS member states.

 Slide text: On December 21, the leaders of eight more republics joined the agreement on the formation of the CIS: Azerbaijan, Armenia, Kazakhstan, Moldova, Tajikistan, Turkmenistan, Uzbekistan, Kyrgyzstan.
-On December 8, 1991 in Belovezhskaya Pushcha the leaders of Russia, Ukraine, Belarus (B. N. Yeltsin, L. M. Kravchuk, S. S. Shushkevich) announced the dissolution of the USSR and signed the Agreement on the Creation of the Commonwealth of Independent States (CIS).
-This document was prepared in deep secrecy from the President of the USSR This document was prepared in deep secrecy from the peoples of the country,
+On December 8, 1991, Belovezhskaya Pushcha, the leaders of Russia, Ukraine, and Belarus (B. N. Yeltsin, L. M. Kravchuk, S. S. Shushkevich) announced the dissolution of the USSR and signed an Agreement on the creation of the Commonwealth of Independent States (CIS).
+This document was prepared in deep secrecy from the President of the USSR.
+This document was prepared in deep secrecy from the peoples of the country,

 Slide text: What is the CIS?
-The CIS stands for the Commonwealth of Independent States, which was formed on December 8, 1991 in the Belarusian capital of Minsk.
+CIS stands for Commonwealth of Independent States, which was formed on December 8, 1991 in the Belarusian capital of Minsk.
 Initially, the CIS included the Russian Soviet Federative Socialist Republic, Ukraine and Belarus.
-Later, other allied states joined them: Azerbaijan, Armenia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan and Uzbekistan.
+Later they were joined by other allied states: Azerbaijan, Armenia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan and Uzbekistan.
 The most recent state to join the CIS was Georgia.
 The CIS was created for cooperation between countries in many areas: politics, economics, culture, science, etc.

 Slide text: